ai-zahran/ai-zahran.github.io/_posts/2018-08-13-Arabic-ASR.md

 16. Train a TDNN using features and i-vectors from the training set

 ## The pipeline
-The pipeline contains code to take a wave file (or a group of wave files within a directory), and output SRT subtitile files for each of the files.
+The pipeline contains code to take a wave file (or a group of wave files within a directory), and output SRT subtitle files for each of the files.
 The `pipeline/run.sh` builds an example directory for the file(s) specified, extracts features and finally performs decoding to output subtitle files.

 ## Utils
 The *utils* directory contains a number of useful utilities to be used in the training process.

-- `utils/ctm2srt.py`: Produces SRT subtitile files from a CTM file (the file format in which decoding results are stored).
+- `utils/ctm2srt.py`: Produces SRT subtitle files from a CTM file (the file format in which decoding results are stored).
 - `utils/Kaldi_lex2variKN_vocab.py`: Produces a VariKN vocabulary file from a Kaldi lexicon.
 - `utils/kaldi_text2grapheme_lexicon.py`: Extracts a grapheme lexicon from a Kaldi text file.
 - `utils/Kaldi_text2plain_text.py`: Transforms a Kaldi text file to plain text through removing utterance ID's.